 Not too long ago an inactive old rail corridor extended south from the MBTA Green Line D branch through Newton Upper Falls, overgrown and collecting debris.
 During the summer of 2014, work was begun to transform this corridor into the Upper Falls Greenway, a safe, car-free trail for walking, jogging, bicycling and general recreation, with easy access to the commercial areas on adjacent Needham Street for shopping and commuting.
-The really nice touch – the project is being built for almost no money.
-We expect the work to be completed by the end of fall 2015.
+The work has almost been completed at the at the start of 2016.
+Additional work, removing the railroad ties and installing benches and signs, will be completed in 2016.

 The plan worked like this: